 FIA has updated its CCP Tracker visualizations with data from the second quarter.

 The CCP Tracker visualizations show risk-related metrics for 15 clearinghouses side by side for each quarter going back to 2015.
 The metrics include initial margin, default funds, margin breaches, stress losses and concentration ratios.
-The data were obtained from the public quantitative disclosures published by the clearinghouses.
+The data were obtained from the public quantitative disclosures published by the clearinghouses, which are generally released two or three months after the end of the quarter.

 Highlights of the second quarter: